vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_vcenter.md

 - The port group named `vic-bridge`, for use as the container bridge network.
 - The name of the shared datastore to use as the image store, in which to store container images.
 - Disables the verification of clients that connect to this VCH by specifying the `--no-tlsverify` option.
-- Disables the verification of the vCenter Server certificate by specifying the `--force` option.
+- Specifies the thumbprint of the vCenter Server host certificate by specifying the `--thumbprint` option.

 Because the vCenter Server instance only has one datacenter and one cluster, and uses the VM Network network, `vic-machine create` automatically detects and uses these resources.